eisenzopf/qsip_specification/qsip_v1.0.md

 ### 5.33.
 FEDERATION

-**Purpose**: Used for managing federation or cross-platform communication between different QSIP servers.
+**Purpose**: Used for managing federation or cross-platform communication between different QSRP servers.

 **`session_id`**: null or omitted.